 He regularly appears in the EAT and Court of Appeal and he has been involved in a number of significant cases including direct discrimination because of perceived rather than actual disability, pension loss and grossing up, and recovery of fees.

-Jack also has experience of acting in professional discipline proceedings.
+Jack also acts in professional discipline proceedings.

 Jack is registered for direct access.